ascoderu/lokole/README.rst

   # finally, tear down the services
   make stop

+The state of the system can be inspected via:

+.. sourcecode :: sh

+  # run the development tools and then
+  # view storage state at http://localhost:10001
+  # view database state at http://localhost:8882
+  # view queue state at http://localhost:5555
+  make start-devtools

 Note that by default the application is run in a fully local mode, without leveraging any cloud services.
 For most development purposes this is fine but if you wish to set up the full end-to-end stack that leverages the